Saacman/tae/docs/linux/wsl_w11.md

 After restart, the windows terminal should start automatically with the message: `Installing, this may take a few minutes...`.

-After a few minutes, a prompt will ask for a user name, and a password.
+After a few minutes, a prompt will ask for a user name and a password.
 This user and password are exclusive for Ubuntu, and are not related to the Windows ones.

 ![](../../assets/img/terminal.png)

 ## Ubuntu first run & Updating packages

-After setting up the user credentials, a message should indicate that the list of updates is older than a week.
+Following the user credentials set-up, a message should indicate that the list of updates is older than a week.
 To update the pre-installed packages run:

 ```bash
 sudo apt update && sudo apt upgrade